Diseases & Conditions : Growth and Development

 The pubic hair eventually looks like adult hair, but in a smaller area.
 It may spread to the thighs and sometimes up the stomach.

 The female's body shape will also begin to change.
 There may be an increase not only in height and weight, but the hips may get wider as well.
 There may also be an increase in fat in the buttocks, legs, and stomach.
-These are normal changes that may occur during puberty.
+These are normal changes that may happen during puberty.

 Her body size will increase, with the feet, arms, legs, and hands beginning to grow in advance of the body.
 This may cause the adolescent girl to experience a time of feeling clumsy.